Lisa17-10/Lisa17-10.github.io/_posts/2026-03-14-Friday the 14th.md

 It was Friday, March 14, 2025.
 One of those dry, restless Oklahoma days when the wind never seems to stop moving.

 It was just before Spring Break.
-Parts of our small university were already quieter than usual.
+Parts of our small university town were already quieter than usual.
 It was the day when Stillwater and several areas across Oklahoma were hit hard by wildfires.
 Fueled by dry conditions and powerful winds, fires ignited in multiple places and spread quickly across the landscape.
 When I came back home from work late in the afternoon, the air was already smelling like smoke, and the sky was dark orange.

 <img src="/assets/img/Blogs/14_Friday_the_14/1.jpg" class="center" width="100%"/>
 *<span style="font-size: 0.75em;">Smokey sky</span>*